Understanding Logic and Reason

 Reason as a Synonym for Applying Logic

 Synonyms and Syllogisms aside (sorry), logic and reason are two very different parts of the same puzzle (AKA the process of thought).
-So let’s look closer at how they are different.
+So let’s look closer at how they are different by expanding on the concepts we have already introduced.

 TIP: As you may have already noticed, most of the time terms, judgments, and inferences are bumping up against each other (making them hard to discuss alone).
 Reasoning always involves terms and logic, logic always involves terms but can involve little to no reasoning, and terms only require the most basic forms of logic and reason to conceptualize.
 Pure logic (only logic) like mathematics requires almost no reasoning, a computer can do pure logic based on terms and make judgements.
 Meanwhile, advanced AI aside, comparing judgements and employing reason is a very human thing.